CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 Learning Goals
 ----------------

 In this activity you will clone the Icepack model code from the Consortium GitHub repository to run standalone Icepack simulations.
 You will also make namelist changes and code modifications for experiments and make some basic plots.
-If you run into issues, contact dbailey@ucar.edu
+If you run into issues, contact dbailey@ucar.edu.

 Notes: